-As of November 2012, the U.S. has received NATO funded infrastructure support of about \$3.1 billion for its ongoing military operations in Afghanistan the Balkans, and Iraq to include over \$2.2 billion in Afghanistan.
-Much of this has funded International Security Assistance Force Joint Command headquarters construction, airfield improvements, communications systems, and force protection.
+As of December 2013, the U.S. has received NATO funded infrastructure support of about \$3.2 billion for its ongoing military operations in Afghanistan, the Balkans, and Iraq to include over \$2.3 billion in Afghanistan.
+Much of this has funded International

+Security Assistance Force construction, airfield improvements, communications systems, and force protection.